-This light comes on briefly when the vehicle is turned on to show that the light is working.
-If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.
+This warning light should come on briefly when the vehicle is turned on.
+If the light does not come on, have it fixed so it will be ready to warn if there is a problem.
+If the light comes on while driving, safely stop as soon as it is possible and turn off the vehicle.
+Then turn on the vehicle again to reset the system.